-The Child Development Clinic evaluates young Vermont children (generally up to age 8) who are thought to a developmental difference or developmental disability.
+Developmental Evaluation Programs evaluate Vermont children who are thought to have a developmental difference or developmental disability.

 A child’s environment, including exposure to certain substances (such as alcohol or lead), as well as toxic stress can also affect a child’s development.
 Regardless of medical history, all children should be screened for developmental delay by their primary care provider.